jfields4733/Jordan/-5MuxOfMux/README.md

 Now the circuits run faster than any external piece of equipment with logic probes attached to the circuit.
 But all is not lost.

 Vivado allows you to place virtual logic probes inside your FPGA with an Xilinx intellectual property (IP) core called  [ILA](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2015_4/ug936-vivado-tutorial-programming-debugging.pdf) "Integrated Logic Analyzer."
-Data collected from ILA logic probes is stored in the FPGA.
+Data collected from ILA logic probes is stored in the FPGA and analyzed after the real circuit is physically operated.

+*What is the best way to teach a digital design course when most of the verilog code, advice and guides found on the internet seem inconsistent, contradictory, and generate nothing but error messages?*

-*Here is the ethical question.
-What is the solution to an internet collecting bad, not-modern, not-useful verilog code?
-How is root cause of this related to testing?
-What solutions do you predict will emerge from the [DARPA Electronics Resurgence Initiative](https://www.darpa.mil/news-events/2018-07-24a)?
-How will this impact your career?
-How will it impact this course?*
+*What is a solution to the internet collecting bad, not-modern, misleading, not-useful verilog code?*

+*How is root cause of this verilog chaos related to testing?*

+*What solutions do you predict will emerge from the [DARPA Electronics Resurgence Initiative](https://www.darpa.mil/news-events/2018-07-24a)?*

+*How will this impact your career?*

+*How will it impact this course?*

 ### Ethics of Different Institutional Objectives